jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 ## Versions <a name="Versions"/>
 * ODM version 1.3.2

 Other version of ODM-xml files are not espected to work.
-ODM version 1.0.0 feles has been tested, and it doesn't work.
+ODM version 1.0.0 files have been tested, and it doesn't work.

 # Getting Started <a name="Getting_Started"/>
 Download the HTML file and the XSL file and place them at the location where they are needed.